5 fixes for the insurance market

-1. Make cover clearer
+3. Making cover clearer

 To attract customers, insurers highlight the most marketable benefits of their policies: “new for old” (contents insurance), “no claims bonus protection” (car insurance).
 But the advertised features vary from insurer to insurer – and may provide an inaccurate gauge of the quality of cover.

-2. Improve price transparency
+4. Improving price transparency